 Ares Commercial Real Estate (ACRE) - Total Liabilities

-Based on the latest financial reports, Ares Commercial Real Estate (ACRE) has total liabilities worth $1.11 Billion USD as of December 2025.
+Based on the latest financial reports, Ares Commercial Real Estate (ACRE) has total liabilities worth $1.34 Billion USD as of March 2026.
 Total liabilities represent everything the company owes to external parties, combining both current liabilities—like accounts payable, short-term debt, and accrued expenses—and non-current liabilities such as long-term debt, pension obligations, lease liabilities, and deferred tax liabilities.
-Explore Ares Commercial Real Estate (ACRE) cash conversion ratio to assess how effectively this company generates cash.

 Ares Commercial Real Estate - Total Liabilities Trend (2011–2025)

 This chart illustrates how Ares Commercial Real Estate's total liabilities have evolved over time, based on quarterly financial data.
-Check asset resilience ratio of Ares Commercial Real Estate to evaluate the company's liquid asset resilience ratio.
+See ACRE working capital efficiency to evaluate short-term liquidity relative to the company's equity base.

 Ares Commercial Real Estate Competitors by Total Liabilities